peteroupc/html3dutil/tutorials/filters.md

     * The 3D library renders the first pass.
-        * The 3D library switches drawing to use the frame buffer rather than the GL Canvas, then switches the shader to the usual shaders for drawing the 3D scene.
+        * The 3D library switches drawing to use the frame buffer rather than the GL Canvas, then uses the usual shaders for drawing the 3D scene.
         * The current frame is rendered onto the frame buffer.
 The frame buffer's texture will now contain a "snapshot" of the frame that can now be modified by graphics filters.
      * Then, the library renders the second pass.